 Low progesterone can lead to a relative estrogen dominance.
 This is a recipe for heavy periods, extreme moods swings and irritability, acne, breast tenderness, insomnia, weight gain…and all those other unwanted period problems.

-In my medical practice, I have found that supporting the adrenal glands is part of the secret sauce that improves PMS and other hormone imbalances quick!
+In my medical practice, I have found that supporting the adrenal glands is part of the secret sauce that facilitates PMS relief and remedies other hormone imbalances quick!
 I recommend women begin with an adaptogenic herb complex with Eleuthero, Rhodiola, Ginseng, Ashwagandha, and Licorice.
 These herbs support healthy cortisol, estrogen, progesterone, and testosterone.
 The product I recommend is Adrenal Support, it contains Vitamin B5, Vitamin C, and Vitamin B6, which are hormone supportive nutrients.

 Curious Where to Start?